Greece, Crete, Santorini: A Look at Business and History

 This course examines the diverse influences of culture, society, and business processes on sales behavior in an international context.
 Implications for sales activities including strategies, tactics, prospecting and planning sales calls are also discussed on a global level.
 This education abroad class provides a unique business learning opportunity; Greece and its island commerce; set against the backdrop of the world’s most important founding culture.
 In addition to the rich culture and history in this European country, students will visit and directly interact with industry leaders as they explore international aspects of consumer behavior and promotional strategy.
 With Greece in the forefront of world business news, interacting with business people actually involved in the economic challenges facing Greece and the European Union will be enlightening and educational.
 Students will visit with leaders in retail, heavy industry, cosmetics, commerce, viticulture and oenology.
 This snapshot of business and culture will equip the students with fundamental knowledge necessary to succeed in the global marketplace and be reflected in their comparative paper and journal.

-A $300 deposit is due at the time of application.
+A $300 non-refundable application fee is due at the time of application.

-You will NOT be considered for this program until you have paid the deposit and completed your application!
+- You will NOT be considered for this program until you have paid the deposit and turned in your medical clearance form.
+Failure to do so by the deadline will result in not being accepted onto the program

-If you are an undergraduate KSU student, you must complete the Coles College of Business Study Abroad Approval Request Form before your application will be reviewed!
-(Instructions available in application)
+- If you are an undergraduate KSU student, you must complete the Coles College of Business Study Abroad Approval Request Form before your application will be reviewed!

-All undergraduate students must have and maintain at least a 2.0 GPA to be eligible for this program.
+- All undergraduate students must have and maintain at least a 2.5 GPA to be eligible for this program.
+Students with a 2.0 or higher can appeal their GPA to the Education Abroad GPA Appeal Committee: https://kennesawstateuniversity-vbzux.formstack.com/forms/education_abroad_appeal

 Professor Michael Serkedakis – Marketing & Professional Sales

-Dr. Gary Selden – Marketing & Professional Sales
+Dr. Laura Robinson – Marketing & Professional Sales

-Professor Michael Serkedakis has lived in Europe for 6 years and Germany for 2 years.
-He has visited Jamaica, Brazil, Italy, England, Switzerland, France, Ireland and Greece.
-His personal and business interests have permitted foreign travel on numerous occasions.
+Michael Serkedakis has lived in Greece for 6 years, visited Greece on more than a dozen trips involving more than 200 days in Greece and has a working knowledge of the Greece language.
+His personal and business interests have required travel to Europe on many occasions.
 He has family and academic friends in Greece who will be helpful in developing business and cultural events during the trip.
-Professor Serkedakis successfully led this program to Greece in 2012.
+Dr. Apostolos Gotsias, friend, Professor of Economics and Greek Energy Commissioner will be an in-country guide and educator.

 EDUCATION ABROAD REFUND POLICY & PROCEDURES